ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/Event.md

 ## Event

 The Event class provides APIs to configure events `delay` and `period` timings.
-You can use `post` API to post a event to underlying EventQueue, and `cancel` to cancel most recently posted event.
+You can use `post` API to post an event to the underlying EventQueue, and you can use `cancel` to cancel the most recently posted event.

-The Event class is thread safe. `post` and `cancel` APIs are IRQ safe.
+The Event class is thread safe.
+The `post` and `cancel` APIs are IRQ safe.

 ### Event class reference